Business value: History

 Peter Drucker was an early proponent of business value as the proper goal of a firm, especially that a firm should create value for customers, employees (especially knowledge workers), and distribution partners.
 His management by objectives was a goal setting and decision-making tool to help managers at all levels create business value.
 However, he was skeptical that the dynamics of business value could ever be formalized, at least not with current methods.

 Michael Porter popularized the concept of the value chain.

 Components

 Shareholder value

 For a publicly traded company, shareholder value is the part of its capitalization that is equity as opposed to long-term debt.
-In the case of only one type of stock, this would roughly be the number of outstanding shares times current share price.
+In the case of only one type of capital stock, this would roughly be the number of outstanding shares times current share price.
 Things like dividends augment shareholder value while issuing of shares (stock options) lower it.

 This shareholder value added should be compared to average/required increase in value, also known as cost of capital.

 For a privately held company, the value of the firm after debt must be estimated using one of several valuation methods, such as discounted cash flow or others.